oclipa/csharp-cheat-sheet/README.md

 Classes and interfaces can only be public or internal.

 The default access for everything in C# is "the most restricted access you could declare for that member".
-The default class and interface access modifier is internal.
-The default member access modifier is private (except in a property getter or setter, which inherits from the property)
+(except in a property getter or setter, which inherits from the property)
     </code>
   </button>
 <div class="content" style="display: none;" markdown="1">